Honoring the unforgivable - Local News 8

 Benning was no garden-variety Confederate general.
 He was a champion of its darkest aims, years before the Civil War began.

 He “was such an enthusiast for slavery that as early as 1849 he argued for the dissolution of the Union and the formation of a Southern slavocracy.
-Fort Benning’s physical location, on former Native American territory that became the site of a plantation, itself illustrates the turbulent layers beneath the American landscape,” retired Army Gen. David Petraeus wrote in an essay last week.
+Fort Benning’s physical location, on former Native American territory that became the site of a plantation, itself illustrates the turbulent layers beneath the American landscape,” retired Army Gen. David Petraeus wrote in an essay.

 Status: Fort Benning near Columbus, Georgia, bears his name.